 Pumpkin Stuffed with Everything Good by Martha Stewart

 Sweet dishes are where pumpkins rule supreme.
-There is no end to the number of delectable desserts, breakfasts, breads and sweet snacks you can make with pumpkin.
+There’s no end to the number of desserts, breakfasts, breads and sweet snacks you can make with pumpkin.
 Here are just a few of the very best homemade sweet treats to get you started.

 No-Bake Whipped Pumpkin Pie by yours truly at The House & Homestead

 Never-Fail Pumpkin Cheesecake by Feathers In The Woods

 Old-Fashioned Pumpkin Sugar Cookies by Melissa K. Norris

 Spiced Pumpkin Muffins by Buy This Cook That

 Pumpkin Spice Steel Cut Oats – The Reid Homestead

 Pumpkin Whoopie Pies with Cream Cheese Filling by Shut The Front Dorr

 Pumpkin Oatmeal Cookies with Cranberries and Walnuts by Common Sense Homesteading